fatchubbyman/pokemondeluxe/README.md

-fat ass webscraping project with lotta game theory
+fat ass webscraping project with lotta game theory, almost all the game mechanics